Radbend Begins And Ends Radan Returner’s Process

 Matthew Stevenson says: “When we design the components in Autodesk Inventor we use Radbend to make sure they can be bent as we wish, before we even take it into Radan.
 It also allows us to check the tonnage and that the right tooling is available, along with flanges and clearances.”

-He creates projects, comprizing multiple items within the bill of material, applies priorities and selects sheets.
+He creates projects, comprising multiple items within the bill of material, applies priorities and selects sheets.
 “The auto nester does the rest, and then I see if anything needs tweaking.
 I can get a nest created, adjusted and onto the shop floor in around 30 minutes, all done in Project Nesting, as that enables me to see what’s been nested and what hasn’t.”

 He is particularly impressed with how Radan 3D analyses the model immediately after it’s imported, showing a bill of material-style parts list in the new right-hand side panel.
 “It shows whether we can progress the sheet metal parts top the next stage, by detailing whether the material is available and if the thickness has been properly calculated, considerably reducing the risk of errors.”